AnoukSmet/Dog-Health-Tracker/README.md

 * **Test**
 I have tested the form on various browsers and devices and it works as planned.
-The correct input is stores in the logs collection in the database.
+The correct input is stored in the logs collection in the database.
 In order to be able to display the relevant logs of the dog, I have added 2 hidden fields on the form: user_id and dog_id.
 This information is also being stored in the database and through this, I'm able to display the logs of a specific dog from the user.
 Cancel button brings the user back to the dashboard as planned.